tchwork/debug-bundle/README.md

   while dumping a single proxy entity, or get more insight on opened files with `stream_get_meta_data()`.
 Add your own dedicated `Dumper\Caster` and get the view *you* need.
-- configurable output format: command line with colors or [a dedicated high accuracy JSON format](https://github.com/nicolas-grekas/Patchwork-Doc/blob/master/Dumping-PHP-Data-en.md).
+- configurable output format: HTML, command line with colors or [a dedicated high accuracy JSON format](https://github.com/nicolas-grekas/Patchwork-Doc/blob/master/Dumping-PHP-Data-en.md).
   More to come / add your own.
 - full exposure of the internal mechanisms used for walking through an arbitrary